ArthurZey/toyproblems/interviews/upstart/README.md

 1. The universe ends after the last year for which income data is provided: If goals are specified past that year, the program gracefully quits, since it is impossible to know whether the user made an error, expected zero income in unspecified years, expected a continuation of the last specified year's income, or expected some kind of extrapolation of income trajectory based on curve-fitting.
 2. Inputs are all positive floating-point numbers.
-3. All non-numeric, non-separaters are stripped from the inputs without returning any errors or warnings.
+3. All non-numeric, non-separators are stripped from the inputs without returning any errors or warnings.
 (They are assumed to be typos.)
 4. Precision is limited to 10 decimal places during calculation, then rounded to 2 for display purposes.

 In General